 The National Marine Aquarium is committed to providing Access for All.
 The majority of the Aquarium is serviced by walkways; however, ramps or lifts are supplied where there are stairs.
 There are a number of disabled parking bays on site and there are drop-off points for minibuses and coaches.
 We have a limited number of wheelchairs on site, available free of charge on a first come first served basis, and there are full disabled toilet facilities.
 Carers for the disabled are admitted free of charge (1 per person depending on care package), plus guide and listening dogs are welcome.
 If booking online carers do not need to prebook their free pass.
 Click here to download our access statement

 The National Marine Aquarium is a registered chairity committed to promoting a sympathetic understanding of the sea through programmes of education, conservation and research.
 With a mission to Drive Marine Conservation Through Engagement, the National Marine Aquarium operates the largest public aquarium in the UK and is the lead partner in Just Add H2O, a programme for schools that aims to bring the Marine Curriculum alive.

 Some of our animals are bred in captivity at the National Marine Aquarium or other similar facilities; some are brought in by fishermen or members of the public (although we do ask people to telephone us first to check that we can take them); others are collected by our dedicated team of aquarists; but most are purchased from reputable suppliers.
 The Aquarium has a strict conservation policy, operates within the guidelines of the Marine Aquarium Council and will only use suppliers who follow similar guidelines.

 We have a limited number of disabled parking bays, which are available on a first come first served basis to those displaying a valid disabled Blue Badge.
-There is no other parking available at the National Marine Aquarium; please use the Barbican Pay & Display car parks adjacent to the site.
+There is no other parking available at the National Marine Aquarium; please use the pay and display Harbour Carpark adjacent to the site.
 The cost for 3 hours is around £4.50.
 Please use PL4 0DX for your Sat Nav.